For Institutional Partners

 Independent, Not Competitive

 Serv Inc. does not provide housing counseling.
 We do not duplicate what your agency does.
-We address the servicer accountability layer that falls outside your statutory scope.
+We address the servicer-conduct and regulatory-compliance layer that falls outside your statutory scope.
 The relationship is complementary by design, which means there is no overlap, no confusion, and no risk of a client receiving conflicting guidance from two sources.

 Benefit 06